Interest only vs repayment mortgagesMake Text Bigger

-Another consideration is tax relief.
-You can only offset interest against rental income as an expense for tax purposes and not any capital repayment element.
+Another consideration is tax.
+You can only offset interest against rental income as an expense for tax purposes (limited companies only as of 2017) and not any capital repayment element.
 Therefore, with a repayment mortgage the actual cost increases year by year as the interest element reduces and the capital element of the repayment increases.

 It is important to note that this strategy is not available or right in all circumstances, but a summary of why it is extremely popular for Buy to Let investors.